magkramarczuk/biomedical_data_exploration/README.md

 - Loading files
 - Filtering
 - Visualization of sample commands
-- Conclusions on visualization
+- Conclusions on visualization - manual analysis
-...
+- Modeling of convolutional neural network
+- Conclusion on model

 ## Technologies
 - Anaconda3
-- Jupyter Notebook 6.0.3
-- Python 3.7.6
+- additional modules: librosa, keras, tensorflow

 ## Setup
 Download repository, run Jupyter Notebook and choose PROJECT_KOD.ipynb.
+Additional modules need to be instaled in Anaconda.
 Remember to change path to records in nootebook.

 ## Devices
 Devices and apps on which data were rocorded: